-In connection with Series B-1 financing, the Company reimbursed certain investors for finance issuance costs that they incurred totaling \$0.1 million during the year ended December 31, 2022.
-As of December 31, 2022, \$0.1 million of Series B-1 financing costs reimbursable to investors is recorded in accrued expenses and other current liabilities in the condensed consolidated balance sheets.
-The reimbursable Series B-1 financing costs were fully paid during the nine months ended September 30, 2023.
+In connection with Series B and Series B-1 financing, the Company reimbursed certain investors for finance issuance costs that they incurred totaling \$0.4 million during the year ended December 31, 2022.
+As of December 31, 2022, \$0.1 million of Series B-1 financing costs reimbursable to investors was recorded in accrued expenses and other current liabilities in the consolidated balance sheets.
+The reimbursable Series B-1 financing costs were fully paid during the year ended December 31, 2023.